Longboarding: Sliding (riding)

 In addition to its role as a braking technique, sliding has evolved into its own discipline within skateboarding, with riders performing various tricks and rotations while sliding.
 Specific slides include the coleman slide, bert slide, and pendulum.
 Sliding can be performed on any wheel.
 Harder wheels (83-86a) will slide less smoothly and break traction easier while softer wheels (70-80a) will be harder to break traction but will lead to a smoother more controllable slide.
 Softer wheels, especially (70-75a), tend to wear out faster.
 Slides can be done standing upright or with one or two hands placed on the road to allow the rider to execute technical slides in any number of positions.
 When performing hands-down slides, protective slide gloves must be worn.
 These gloves can be purchased or made at home.
 They are usually leather gloves with sliding pucks made of hard, low-friction plastics such as UHMWPE, Corian, or Delrin attached by velcro or glue.
 Sliding gloves can also be bought online or at local skate shops.
 Gloves are commonly made by companies such as Sector 9, Vault, Landyachtz, Arbor and Loaded.
 Slides can also be performed on banks and transitions in a skate park.
 When a skater slides to a complete stop, it is called a shutdown slide.
-A drift that reduces the rider's speed without bringing him to a complete stop is called a speed check.
+A drift that reduces the rider's speed without bringing them to a complete stop is called a speed check.
 Riders will also do a partial slide called a pre-drift before a corner to trim speed and then hook back up and grip the corner.
 When the board rotates more than 90 degrees and then returns to its original position over the course of the slide it is called a pendulum.
 There are myriad more technical and challenging slides that can be done such as laybacks, pressure spins, 5-0 slides, and stand-up rotations.
 One of the most popular slide and most basic hands-down slide is called the Coleman.
 Made popular by Cliff Coleman, the Coleman slide is the most popular slide used to come to a complete stop, as the rider does a complete 180-degree turn with one hand on the ground.